 Test case sSBOes8 is checking the consistency of Operate request and SelectWithValue.
 Is it necessary to add a test case coping this test case and change Operate to Cancel?

 sSBOes8 abstract test case states "verify Operate or Cancel" but the detailed test procedure only verifies 'Operate' not the Cancel.
-Propose to extend sSBOes8 with Cancel part in a similar way as sSBOns8
+Propose to extend sSBOes8 with Cancel part in a similar way as sSBOns8.

+To be consistent with sSBOns8 remove the Cancel.Test and Cancel.Check

+Abstract (no change)